 Soak them in water for around 10 hours prior to planting, then plant 5-8cm deep.
-Unlike most bulbs, it’s not obvious which way is up but don’t worry – the leaves find their own way up.
+Unlike most bulbs, it’s not obvious which way is up, but don’t worry, the leaves will find their own way to the surface.
 Space them 10-15cm apart unless planting in containers where closer planting gives the best effects.

-If buying potted anemone plants, plant them as soon as you can, watering them thoroughly to settle them in quickly.
+If buying potted anemone plants, plant them as soon as you can, watering them thoroughly so they settle in quickly.

 How to care for anemones